 "You get a cold or the flu because you get a virus," says Segreti.
 "In the winter, we spend more time indoors near other people — and their viruses."

-To help you stay healthier this winter, here are the facts about some other common cold-weather beliefs:
+To help you stay healthier this winter, here are the facts about 5 other common cold-weather beliefs:

 The truth is, any uncovered body part will lose heat, but research has shown that people actually lose no more than 10 percent of their body heat through their heads.